The freely accessible Regional Catalogue contains the holdings of the following libraries in the regional network:

 - Leibniz Institute for Baltic Sea Research Warnemünde (IOW)

 - Research Institute for Farm Animal Biology (FBN)

 - Historical Library of the Museum of the Barlach Town of Güstrow

 - Library of the Rostock Jewish Heritage Centre (Max-Samuel-Haus)

 - all books published in the years 1501–1850

-- books published from 1851 to 1959 are only contained in part.
-Please use the electronic card index to search this period.
+- books published between 1851 and 1959 are only contained in part (Please use the Electronic Card Catalogues to search this period.)

 - all books published since 1960